thoughtspot/thoughtspot.github.io/_admin/setup/customize-style.md

   </tr>
   <tr>
     <th>Chart Color Palettes</th>
     <td>Set the default palette for all charts.
-To set a value, however over a color value and enter a HEX value or select one from the chart.</td>
+To set a value, however over a color value and enter a HEX value or select one from the chart.
+Individual users can still customize their own chart colors.
+They can use the **Reset colors** option on a chart to clear their changes. </td>
   </tr>
   <tr>
     <th>Footer text</th>